bryonjustice/e28/p2/README.md

 - `App.vue` includes a method `loadPosts`<br/>
   HTTP Method: `GET` URL: `/post`

+  The `posts` array is passed as a `prop` in PostPage.vue and PostsPage.vue

 - `PostAddPage.vue` includes a method `addPost`<br/>
   HTTP Method: `POST` URL: `/post`<br/>

-  used as `prop` in PostPage.vue and PostsPage.vue
+  Additionally the component emits `updatePosts` upon successfully creating a new post to refresh components up the tree.

 ## Outside resources